-5.2 Survey Counts
+5.1.1 Survey Counts

-The species has been recorded extensively within Lots 13 & 14 during surveys undertaken by RPS and subsequently by ELA (2014).
+The species has been recorded extensively within Lots 13 & 14 during surveys undertaken by RPS, ELA (2014) and Klennfelder (2017).
 The species is also present on Lots 12 and Lot 5 (ELA, 2014).
-These surveys found that 6,324 clumps (clump = mass of suckering stems) occur within the project offset areas, whilst 243 clumps occur within the project impact area that will require translocation and is part of this TJMP.
-Refer to Figure 3-2 for Location of Tetrathecea juncea.
+These surveys found that 6,907 clumps (clump = mass of suckering stems) occur within the project offset area, whilst 243 clumps occured within the original project impact area that required translocation and is part of this TJMP.
+Refer to Figure 3-3 for Location of Tetrathecea juncea.